RogueDrifter/Lights_Event/README.md

 ## Explaination
 Basically use the command and keep moving to 'capture' the lights before they blink and get auto destroyed, it has 3 stages white -> blue -> red

+## Updates
+The include still has things to edit (The place to enter from and exit to when the event finishes) will be edited later.
+You can still change them yourself to your will.